BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

       npm ci
 ```

-The command **nativeCompile** initiates the GraalVM compilation.
+The **nativeCompile** command initiates the GraalVM compilation.
 Generated executable's extension is .exe on Windows.
 On Linux and MacOS there is no extension.
-The first wildcard in the following code is for version, second is for the extension.
+The first wildcard in the following code is for version, the second is for the extension.
 The executable is generated in **build/native/nativeCompile**.

 {{<tip>}}Native image extension on Windows is .exe while Linux and MacOS have none.{{</tip>}}